sudoTinaW/blog/_posts/2021-04-06-clean-code-practice.md

 - Those elements are not initialized.
 Here we need to create the object and update owner object's property, which are array or map, to point to the new created object.
 - Those elements are initialized.
 We can directly update the object without touching owner object.

+#### HashMap `getOrDefault` function Returned Default Value Is not Put into Map

+When we use `map.getOrDefault(key, default value)` function, we need to call `map.put(key, default value)` if we want to save the default value into the map.

 #### String and Char Array Transformation

 String to Char Array : `char[] chars = str.toCharArray()`